ubc-systopia/parsb/README.md

 `git clone --recurse-submodules https://github.com/ubc-systopia/parsb.git`

 ## Requirements and Dependencies
-parsb was developed and tested using Ubuntu clang version 17.0.0.
+parsb was developed and tested using Ubuntu clang version 17.0.0 and Ubuntu 22.04.3.

 | Name   | Version   |
 | ------ | --------- |